 In some cases where direct contact is not possible this might mean being willing to act as a go-between for communication—perhaps forwarding letters, updates, gifts, or other correspondence between parties.
 It might mean sitting down in person to talk through any issues with the assistance of a qualified social worker.
 Far too many initially open adoptions end up “closing” (due to the decision of either adoptive or birth parent), and agencies should be committed to offering families the support they need.

 4. Thorough pre-placement training and education for hopeful adoptive parents.

-Because there are no regulations across the board for required training for hopeful adoptive parents, this will vary greatly agency to agency.
+Because there are no regulations across the board for required training for hopeful adoptive parents, this will vary greatly from agency to agency.
 In our personal experience, we worked with one agency that required a certain number of online webinars on various topics and another with a required reading list for home study approval.
 Another agency required absolutely nothing.

 Agencies should provide appropriate resources for hopeful adoptive parents on relevant topics such as transracial adoption and parenting issues, openness in adoption, talking with their children about adoption, and navigating adoption issues as their child grows.
 There are excellent resources out there—but not all families take the initiative on their own to educate themselves.
 I would love to see more agencies encouraging (at the least) or requiring such education for their families.

 Are there any services you did not receive but would have found helpful from your adoption agency?
 What would you add to this list?